-- Be immersed in the lives of children we serve — you will play games, share meals, give hugs and live life with these precious children!
+- Be immersed in the lives of children we serve—you will play games, share meals, laugh and spend time with these precious children!

-- May serve a meal to children at a centre, fulfill a practical need within the local community and empower the Church.
+- Potentially serve a meal to children at a centre, fulfill a practical need within the local community and empower the local Church.

 - Be challenged to understand a world outside of yourself that opens your heart and mind to your role as a sponsor, advocate and partner with Compassion.

-Compassion Trips intentionally place you in areas where the need is real and the impact is life changing.
-With the expert leadership of seasoned, country staff, we travel around the globe safely and with purpose.
-We have studied and observed that the impact of your personal visit encourages children to stay in school, connect more deeply through letter writing, and builds hope into their futures.
+Compassion Trips intentionally place you in areas where the need is real and the impact is life-changing.
+With the expert leadership of our local co-workers, we travel around the globe safely and with purpose.
+We have studied and observed that the impact of your personal visit encourages children to stay in school, connect more deeply through letter writing and builds hope for their futures.
 Children are thriving, rooted in loving community, and your visit can act as an extra spark in their life!

-Joining a Exposure Trip demonstrates a lasting commitment and profound value to the heart of your child!
+Joining an Exposure Trip demonstrates your lasting commitment and has profound value to the heart of your child!
 When determining whether to give financial gifts or visit in person, know that both have wonderful outcomes.
-However, the immeasurable gift of meeting your child is an indescribable experience… for both you and your child.
-One so rewarding that you might not be able to resist!
+However, the immeasurable gift of meeting your child is an indescribable experience, for both you and your child.
+It is a rewarding experience that will inspire and transform you!

-If a trip to a developing country is outside your comfort zone, be assured we will be alongside you every step of the way.
+If a trip to a country so different from your own is outside your comfort zone, be assured we will be alongside you every step of the way.

 We will guide you through key trip preparation, such as obtaining passports, visas (if necessary) and immunizations.
 We’ll provide travel tips, a packing list and fun ideas for children’s gifts.

-Exposure Trip costs include travel and in-country costs.
-For instance:
+Exposure Trip costs include travel and in-country costs, including:

-- in-country transportation costs from buses to in-country flights
+- In-country transportation costs such as buses and in-country flights

-Most importantly, the trip cost includes all expenses associated with the child-sponsor visit.
-This includes transportation (bus, air, taxi, train, boat), translation services, meals, lodging, activity entrance fees and any other associated visit expenses for the children, their student centre representative and parent.
-(Please note, each Exposure Trip has different inclusions, which you can learn about on each trip page.)
+- I really All expenses associated with the child-sponsor visit, including: transportation (bus, air, taxi, train, boat), translation services, meals, lodging, activity entrance fees and any other associated visit expenses for the children, their Compassion centre staff representative and parent

 What to expect

-Perhaps you’re thinking about traveling with Compassion for the first time, but you’re not sure what to expect.
+Perhaps you’re thinking about travelling with Compassion for the first time, but you’re not sure what to expect.
 “Where will I sleep?” you wonder.
 “What will I eat?
-Will I be riding in a chicken bus?”
+How will we get around?”